ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 To define the partitions in our dataset, we will need to create a NEXUS file that tells IQ-TREE where each of our partitions begin and end.

-1. Open `16s-enam-18s-coi-fuse.nex` in your text editor and locate the "LABELS" block.
+1. Open `16s-enam-18s-coi-fuse.nex` in your text editor and locate the `SETS` block.

   (Remember that "blocks" are sections of a NEXUS file starting with `BEGIN <block-name>;` abnd ending with `END;`.)

 2. In another window of your text editor, open the file `nucPartition.nex`.

-3. Replace each instance of `XXX` in `nucPartition.nex` with the corresponding values from the "LABELS" block in `16s-enam-18s-coi-fuse.nex`.
+3. Replace each instance of `XXX` in `nucPartition.nex` with the corresponding values from the `SETS` block in `16s-enam-18s-coi-fuse.nex`.

     Make sure there are no spaces on either side of the hyphens.